 In other words these shameful attacks on a highly qualified public scientist were so relentless he dropped all of his public science outreach work and went back to his lab.
 Of course, cranks like the Food Babe were delighted, but most of us who have spent their lives working in science were deeply saddened.
 It is much easier to use irrational personal attacks to silence opinions you don’t agree with than we ever could have imagined!

 We came across a really simple and delicious recipe for Butter Chicken (murgh makhani) published on the 12tomatoes web site.
 It amounts to spices, chicken breast, tomatoes and adding cream at the end.
 Needless to say we had to try it and make it our own.
-While the recipe author suggests a mix of spices, they also note that that mixture replaces using Garam Masala which is easily available at Penzeys, or you might have made it yourself: there are many similar recipes here, here and here.
+While the recipe author suggests a mix of spices, they also note that that mixture replaces using Garam Masala which is easily available at Penzeys, or you might have made it yourself: there are many similar recipes here, here and here, just know that you can now order indian food online if don’t happen to have that much time.

 We also made some recipe changes, substituting parsley for cilantro, because of a cilantro allergy.
 In addition, some Indian chefs have suggested that this recipe is incomplete without fenugreek, which we include in our recipe below.